top of page

 Board.png

-After this setup is completed, both players draw 5 cards and player 1 takes their first turn.
+Once both players are done with their mulligans, player 1 takes their first turn.

 Player 1 has several restrictions on their first turn.
 They cannot:

-- deal damage to enemy targets
+- Deal damage to enemy targets

-- activate effects that would defeat enemy targets
+- Activate effects that would defeat enemy targets

-- take control of enemy targets
+- Take control of enemy targets

-- look at their opponent's hand
+- Look at their opponent's hand

-- send cards from the opponent's deck to the discard pile or delete them
+- Send cards from the opponent's deck to the discard pile or delete them

 The Course of a Turn